100th LinkedIn blog, close to 1,000 blogs overall, a time for reflection

 So yes, I’ve learnt A LOT on this journey, and wanted to share from both sides of the experience…

-- I have built an incredible business off the back of what I blog and share about.
+- I have built an incredible business off the back of what I blog and share about for Linkedin business marketing.
 My social leadership position as The Digital Conversationalist continues to open doors to business leaders, who like what I discuss, how I position myself, and regularly reach out, wanting to speak and work with me.
 I never chase business.
 I never scramble for leads.
 I don’t like the hustle, so proving that this door is how you can build a successful business – off the back of your own credibility – matches my soul

 - People say to me all the time: but blogging is dead, right?
 NO, it is not!
 I can not emphasize enough that the ability to define your focus area and then put those thoughts out there on a consistent basis over a long period of time, is a complete winner.
 If you haven’t put your stake in the ground, get started.
 And you don’t have to write.
 Do video, base it around images, heck, you can draw stuff if you’re good at it.
 The important point is standing for something in the digital space and owning it